IUDataStructuresCourse/course-web-page-spring-2025/Search.md

 ### Problem 4: Testing Three Search Functions

 Create file `test/StudentTest.java`, which contains `public class StudentTest`.
 Create your unit tests as methods of `test/StudentTest.java`.
-If you come up with your own test oracles, they should go in `test/StudentTest.java` as well.
+If you come up with your own test properties, those functions for test properties should go in `test/StudentTest.java` as well.

 The `StudentTest` class should contain a member function